horikawa-t/MindCaptioning/data/README.md

 ### Video caption
 - The video caption data were collected via a crowdsourcing experiment.
 - 20 captions were annotated for each of the original 2196 videos, resulting in a total of 43920 captions.

+### misc
+- The misc directory contains data used for summarizing results.